postmanlabs/labs-docs/src/pages/docs/sending-requests/capturing-request-data/capturing-cookies.md

 The Postman app enables you to capture cookies from a browser or client application.
 You can capture cookies using either the Postman proxy or Postman Interceptor, without starting a [debug session](/docs/sending-requests/capturing-request-data/capture-overview/).

 Once configured, Postman continuously captures cookies for the domains you specify.
 Captured cookies are automatically synced to your Postman cookie jar.
-You can then use the cookies when sending requests from Postman.
-Learn more about [using cookies](/docs/sending-requests/cookies/).
+You can then [use the cookies](/docs/sending-requests/cookies/) when sending requests from Postman.

 > Capturing cookies is only available using the [Postman desktop app](/docs/getting-started/installation-and-updates/#web-limitations).